82 / 100

 Washington County, RI

-Washington County's housing market is projected to grow +5.2% over the next year, tracking near the national average.
+Our model projects Washington County's housing market to grow +2.7% over the next year, significantly outpacing the national average.

 [01] Why Washington County?